 So all that’s left is carbohydrate and this is generally where my diets will vary the most.
-As discussed in How Many Carbohydrates Do You Need, the simplest comment I can make is that carbohydrate requirements can vary….a lot.
+Because daily carbohydrate requirements can vary a lot.

 It’s also one place where following the lead of bodybuilders can get athletes into trouble.
 Recall from above that, for the most part, bodybuilding is not a performance sport, it’s an aesthetic one.
 Maintaining performance in the gym is purely secondary to coming in ripped.
 So carbohydrates are often removed completely from the diet to achieve this.
 Depending on the type of sport you’re talking about, this can either be workable or about the single worst thing that an athlete can do.

 A pure strength/power athlete who’s dieting and doing repeat triples in the weight room or what have you may not need many (or any) carbs in their diet.
 As mentioned, bodybuilders often cut carbs down or nearly out to get to the pinnacle of leanness.

 Those athletes can often get away with a carb intake of perhaps 1 g/lb or even lower.
 Carb cycling approaches tend to be popular, common and successful, carbs can be higher on training days and cut down on non-training days to facilitate a larger caloric deficit and greater fat loss.